 How to Film the Police in the U.S.

-There is no doubt that more and more people in the United States feel compelled and empowered to pull out our phones when we see a police encounter.
+People in the United States increasingly feel compelled and empowered to pull out our phones when witnessing a police encounter.
+Good witnessing can de-escalate a situation, help someone confronted by police, and provide valuable documentation for advocacy and justice.
 Even as some of our shortsighted public sector leaders have downplayed the importance of citizen participation in holding police accountable, or even demonized those who take action, people continue to press record.
-As Carlton Williams, an activist and lawyer with the ACLU of Massachusetts, said last fall, “people’s backs have stiffened.”

 As with all our materials, this tipsheet is released under a creative commons license, so it can be reused, adapted, and borrowed from however you see fit, and we will continually refine it.
 On our end, this basic guidance is already being incorporated into trainings alongside more in-depth material.